passau-masterarbeit-2023/phdtrack_project_3/WORKLOG.2.md

 * [X] Finish to read Christopher's code
 * [X] Need to test the refactoring with new params
+* [ ] Add new param "DATA_BALANCING" and modify the pipelines (priority)
 * [ ] complete the integration of result keeping, and test/debug
 * [ ] Complete result keeping integration, for now, only start time and pipeline names are provided.
 * [ ] create a meta-script that launch and test the program with all possible combination of program command lines

+Heavy refactoring.
+We reworked the project to be able to handle different training and testing datasets.
+We also did some corrections and tested the program with a wide range of parameters.

 ### Wed 24 Mai 2023